 A medical POA makes any medical decisions for you if you become incapacitated, and a financial POA would handle any financial matters.
 Be picky when choosing your POA.
 After all, they are in charge of two very prominent areas that you don’t want screwed up.
 Creating a well-rounded estate plan can be a major influence on defining your legacy.

 Remember that budget template you created as a resident?
 Don't put it away just yet.
-For at least 6 months to a year, keep your spending to the level as if you were a resident again.
+For at least 6 months to a year, keep your spending to the level as if you were still a resident.
 We aren’t saying you can’t upgrade from ramen noodles, but don’t start eating caviar every night (both the delivery service and food!).

 Looking for a more thorough all-in-one spot for your financial life?
 Check out of free eBook, A Doctor’s Prescription to Comprehensive Financial Wellness.